ionstage/modular/modular_modules/README.md

 ### 4. Design your custom module

-Creating Modular module is to design functionality of the module's `prop` ports and `event` ports.
+Creating Modular module is to design functionality of the module's `data` ports and `event` ports.
 Each port has an input-socket and an output-plug.

-A `prop` port's input-socket and output-plug have a square shape.
+A `data` port's input-socket and output-plug have a square shape.
 You can construct a data-flow by connecting a square output-plug(■) to a square input-socket(□).

 An `event` port's input-socket and output-plug have a round shape.